 The tax laws give special treatment to some types of income and allow special deductions and credits for some types of expenses.
-These laws can enable corporations with substantial economic income to significantly reduce their regular tax.
-The purpose of the corporate alternative minimum tax (AMT) is to ensure corporations pay a minimum amount of tax on their economic income.
+These laws enable some corporations with substantial economic income to significantly reduce their regular tax.
+The corporate alternative minimum tax (AMT) ensures that these corporations pay at least a minimum amount of tax on their economic income.
 A corporation owes AMT if its tentative minimum tax is more than its regular tax.